How to find duplicate files on Mac

 How to remove duplicate files automatically

 Let’s cover the easiest and fastest way to find and delete duplicates.
-You can use a duplicate finder app like Gemini 2, to scan your hard drive and help you remove them.
-I know it sounds too good to be true.
-But once you download Gemini 2, it just takes a few clicks and the app will start scanning.
+You can use a duplicate finder app like CleanMyMac and its tool named My Clutter to scan your hard drive and help you remove them.
+I know it sounds too good to be true, but once you download CleanMyMac, it just takes a few clicks and the app will start scanning.

 Don’t believe me?
-See for yourself how easy it is to clean up your Mac with Gemini 2:
+See for yourself how easy it is to delete duplicate files with CleanMyMac:

-4. Let the scan complete, then choose either Smart Cleanup or Review Results.
+Let the scan complete, then click Review All Files > Duplicates.

 How to remove duplicate files manually